-The overarching question to be answered in this section of the Self-Study Report is "To what extent does the program have the resources it needs to pursue its mission, objectives, and continuous improvement?"
-In preparing its Self-Study Report, the program should document the level and nature of program resources with an emphasis on trends rather than a simple snapshot, and should link those resource levels to what could and could not be accomplished as a result in support of the program mission.
-The program should be transparent about its resources absent a compelling reason to keep information private.
-The program is required to report on resource adequacy in the areas of:
+The overarching question to be answered in this section of the SSR is "To what extent does the program have the resources it needs to pursue its mission, objectives, and continuous improvement?"
+In preparing its SSR, the Program should document the level and nature of program resources with an emphasis on trends rather than a simple snapshot, and should link those resource levels to what could and could not be accomplished as a result in support of the program mission.
+Programs should be transparent about their resources absent a compelling reason to keep information private.
+Programs are required to report on resource adequacy in the areas of: